-In a study of patients with varying degrees of hepatic dysfunction (mild, moderate and severe - see Table 9 below for liver function classification), the mean exposure to imatinib (dose normalized AUC) showed similar exposure between patients with mild and moderate impairment, but an approximately 45% higher exposure in patients with severe impairment.
+In a study of patients with varying degrees of hepatic dysfunction (mild, moderate and severe - see table below for liver function classification), the mean exposure to imatinib (dose normalized AUC) showed similar exposure between patients with mild and moderate impairment, but an approximately 45% higher exposure in patients with severe impairment.
 In this study, 500 mg daily was safely used in patients with mild liver impairment and 300 mg daily was used in other patients.
-Although only a 300 mg daily dose was used in patients with moderate and severe liver impairment, pharmacokinetic analysis projects that 400 mg can be used safely in patients with moderate liver impairment, and a dose of 300 mg can be used for patients with severe liver impairment.
-Imatinib should be given with caution in patients with liver impairment.
+Although only a 300 mg daily dose was used in patients with moderate and severe liver impairment, pharmacokinetic analysis projects that 400 mg can be used safely in patients with moderate liver impairment, and a dose of 300 mg can be used for patients with severe liver impairment. imatinib should be given with caution in patients with liver impairment. (see sections DOSAGE REGIMEN AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, ADVERSE DRUG REACTIONS and CLINICAL PHARMACOLOGY - Pharmacokinetics).

-Liver dysfunction Liver function tests
+Liver dysfunction Liver function test

-Mild Total bilirubin: = 1.5 ULN
+Mild Total bilirubin: = 1.5

+ULN

-SGOT: >ULN (can be normal or <uln bilirubin="" if="" is="" total="">ULN)</uln>
+Moderate SGOT: >ULN (can be normal or <uln bilirubin="" if="" is="" total="">ULN)</uln>

-Moderate Total bilirubin: >1.5-3.0 ULN
+Total bilirubin: >1.5-3.0

-SGOT: any
+ULN SGOT: any

 Severe Total bilirubin: >3-10 ULN

 SGOT: any

-ULN = Upper limit of normal for the institution

-SGOT = Serum glutamic oxaloacetic transferase
+ULN=upper limit of normal for the institution SGOT = serum glutamic oxaloacetic transferase